rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/03_Read_alignment.md

 ## Step 1: BWA alignmnent

 The naive method of comparing each read in our dataset to each position in the reference sequence is too slow.
 Therefore, **BWA** builds an index of the reference sequence, which can be thought of as a lookup table for substrings present in our reference sequence.
-A short read can be compared to this lookup table in order to find potential matches.For more information on the Burrows-Wheeler Transform, see [Stanford CS262 Lecture](http://web.stanford.edu/class/cs262/presentations/lecture4.pdf)*
+A short read can be compared to this lookup table in order to find potential matches.
+For more information on the Burrows-Wheeler Transform, see [Stanford CS262 Lecture](http://web.stanford.edu/class/cs262/presentations/lecture4.pdf)*

 <p align="center">
 <img src="../img/align/bwa_index.png" width="500">